DaymudeLab/assembly-theory-JOSS/README.md

 > If this fails, you probably forgot to [set your `GOPATH`](https://go.dev/wiki/SettingGOPATH).

-### Genrating Plots for `ORCA`
+## Generating Plots for `ORCA`

+Our manuscript includes a scatterplot of molecules' numbers of duplicate isomorphic subgraphs (an estimation of the difficulty of their assembly index calculation) vs. `ORCA` calculation time per molecule.
+Instructions for reproducing that figure on your own hardware are below.

-Set up the `ORCA` benchmark by copying the rust benchmark file into the submodule and then going to the appropriate directory:
+Copy the Rust benchmark file into the appropriate submodule (if you haven't already) and then go to the corresponding directory:

 ```
 cp scripts/benchmark.rs ORCA/benches/
 cd ORCA
 ```

-Then run the benchmark with
+Then run the benchmark generating the data for the plot with

 ```
-cargo bench plot
+cargo bench jossplot
 ```

-Finally run the python script using following command to generate a comparision scatter plot for different molecules and methods used as `method_comparison.svg` in  `figures` folder:
+Finally, come back to this directory and run the Python plotting script to generate `figures/method_comparison.svg`:

 ```
+cd ..
-python3 scripts/orca_fig.py
+python scripts/orca_fig.py
 ```